 The National Center for Home Food Preservation

 Another source of information for deciding whether to freeze or can food from your garden is the National Center for Home Food Preservation (NCHFP).
 The purpose of the center, which the National Institute of Food and Agriculture of the USDA established in 2002, is to represent the USDA and cooperative extension centers at land grant universities by addressing food safety concerns for those who practice and teach home food preservation and processing methods, said Elizabeth Andress, NCHFP project director.
-The center does that by providing current research-based recommendations for most methods of home food preservation, including freezing, canning, drying, fermenting, pickling, making jams and jellies, and storing food.
+The center does that by providing current research-based recommendations for most methods of home food preservation, including freezing, canning, drying, fermenting and pickling.

 The center offers information through an easy-to-navigate website.
 A menu on the left side of the homepage titled “How do I?” takes visitors to information on canning, freezing and other methods of food preservation.